-- In oxygen saturated water vapor,
+- in oxygen saturated with water vapor,

-- In the same enclosure,
+- in the same enclosure,

-- The water formed being liquid.
+- the water formed being liquid.

 The definition of calorific value at constant volume does not correspond to industrial combustion taking place at constant pressure, in an open forum, but in fact the difference is small and generally neglected.